TimVincii/Terrastorage/README.md

 ✳️ The sorting method for both **Sort Items** and **Sort Inventory** is controlled by a single configurable setting.

+⏺️ **Sort Items** can also be activated by hovering over a slot and pressing the sort inventory keybind (R by default, customizable in the controls menu).

 ⏺️ Renamed storage blocks display nametags either above them or on the side facing the player if there’s a block above.

 ---